AKalakota23/cse15l-lab-reports/LabReport3.md

 LSC are holding throughout the year and in the context of the diversity_priorities.txt (file 1 of 2)
 ```
+This allows us to view both files in one terminal.
+The chosen parameters are the files you want to see and it works by typing out "less" followed by the files you want to view.
+This is useful if you want to look at more than one file in a terminal from a directory.

 Input:
 ```